 Do Fitness Trackers Work?

-If your only experience with a fitness tracker is from using an early version of the technology, you likely think they’re a waste of money.
+If your only experience with a fitness tracker was an early version of the technology, you likely think they’re a waste of money.
 That’s because early versions did little more than count how many steps you took each day.
 Sure, it was easier than counting them in your head, but for a fraction of the price you could buy a pedometer that does the same thing.

 Today’s fitness trackers bear little resemblance to yesterday’s devices.
 Although they still measure how many steps you take in a day, the technology has grown significantly.
 Of course, much depends on the type of device you choose, since capabilities vary according to brand and model.
 Common features include: